restic/restic.github.io/_posts/2017-07-25-please-upgrade-to-0.7.1.md

 We always knew that at some point there may be a more serious bug in restic that warrants a broader announcement.
-This is the story of how a small improvement that makes the code even more conservative lead to a small error which then caused a cascade of unintended consequences.
+This is the story of how a small improvement that makes the code even more conservative lead to a small error which then caused a couple of unintended consequences.
 In the end, under some specific circumstances restic wrote incomplete snapshots to the repository.

 But let's start at the beginning.
 Restic stores all data for backups in a